 But here comes the the tricky part…what do you do if you’re just starting out and are lacking in evidence?
 You have enough raw talent, passion and determination to make your vision a reality, but you barely have any work to show to entice big-time clients.

 It’s the Field of Dreams equivalent of Kevin Costner building his baseball diamond in his backyard…uninspiring and doubtful.

-So luckily for you, I’m about to reveal 3 simple ways to build a winning copywriter portfolio from scratch…
+Luckily, there are some ways around this obstacle.
+I’m about to reveal 5 simple ways to build a winning copywriter portfolio from scratch…

 1. Get By With a Little Help From Your Friends